-- Set aperture to f5.6 or as low as your lens will allow you – the wider the aperture (smaller the number) the better, as you want as much light as possible to be able to hit your camera sensor.
+- Then, set aperture to f5.6 or as low as your lens will allow you – the wider the aperture (smaller the number) the better, as you want as much light as possible to be able to hit your camera sensor.

-- Set White Balance to Tungsten, or you can leave it on Auto White Balance, as this can be changed in post processing if shooting in RAW.
+- Finally, set White Balance to Tungsten, or you can leave it on Auto White Balance, as this can be changed in post processing if shooting in RAW.

 The final setting to adjust is the Shutter Speed; I would recommend starting around 1/160 sec.

 Now, the brightness of the spotlight will determine whether you adjust the shutter speed or not.
 If the subject is too bright you can increase up the shutter speed in small increments until you get to the exposure you looking for.
 If the subject is too dull/dark you can slow the shutter speed down.
 Make sure you don’t decrease it too much, else you will get a blurred image.
 This goes especially for animals on the move: